Geeksltd/MSharp.Docs/Basics/Concepts.md

 - **Transient**:

-This option is used mostly to develop “Interfaces” for the Domain Model.
+This option is used mostly to develop "Interfaces" for the Domain Model.
 M# doesn’t create any database table for the entity.

 - **Custom**: